MartinRogalla/BachelorseminarRoboticSwarms/README.md

 Bibliography Files:

-    Can be found in the ``bib'' directory
+    Can be found here: ``./bib/Bibliography.bib''